KarlaAvanco/CitaNeg/README.md

 # CitaNeg
-Project developped during an intership at Laboratoire d'Inforamtique Gaspar Monge.
+Project developped during an intership at Laboratoire d'Informatique Gaspard Monge.
 This work is connected to the research project Cita&amp;Re.